Master of Social Work

 Advanced Standing Master of Social Work (39 Credits)

-If you received a BSW degree from a Council on Social Work Education accredited school within the last six years, with a minimum GPA of 3.25 (using the most recent 60 credits), you are eligible to apply for the advanced standing program.
+If you received a BSW degree from a Council on Social Work Education accredited school within the last six years, with a minimum GPA of 3.25 (using the most recent 60 credits) and have only one social work course grade below a B, you are eligible to apply for the advanced standing program.
 This 39-credit program builds on the BSW foundation courses, allowing you to complete your MSW faster than students without a BSW.

 In this program, you will complete one 500-hour internship over two semesters.